Timelike Hilbert and Funk geometries: The timelike Euclidean Funk geometry

 Then, using the Euclidean intercept theorem, we have

 Applying the same reasoning to an arbitrary ordered triple on the broken Euclidean segment $[p,q]\cup[q,r]$, we easily see that this segment is an $F$-geodesic.
-More generally, by the same argument, we see that \emph{any} oriented arc in $\mathcal{O}$ whose points get strictly closer to the segment $s$ when we move along this arc, is the image of an $F$-geodesic.
+More generally, by the same argument, we see that any arc in $\Omega$ monotonically heading toward the segment $s$ (that is, the Euclidean distance from a point on this arc and the segment $s$ is decreasing) and such that any ray joining two consecutive points on the arc hits the segment $s$ is the image of an $F$-geodesic.

-In fact, the situation in the neighborhood $\mathcal{O}$ is very special.
-It is a case where the timelike Funk and the classical Funk metrics coincide, distances being defined from a fixed point $p$ to points in an open cone centered at this point.
-(Notice that for this to happen, it is necessary that the time and the triangle inequalities hold, therefore they must both be equalities.)